joshbegley/nyt-latest/previous.md

 `Mr. Edwards had been off the air since July, when he was accused of paying for sexually explicit images, and he cited medical reasons for his decision to quit.`\
 https://nytimes.com/2024/04/22/world/europe/huw-edwards-bbc-resign.html

 **Israel Hasn’t Offered Evidence Tying U.N.
-Workers to Terrorism, Review Says**\
+Workers to Hamas, Review Says**\
-`Israel has said that one in ten employees in Gaza of a U.N. relief agency, UNRWA, belong to Hamas or Palestinian Islamic Jihad, and that the agency should be disbanded.`\
+`The review did not address whether some employees of a U.N. agency, UNRWA, took part in the Oct.
+7 attack, but it said no evidence had emerged that many UNRWA workers belonged to militant groups.`\
 https://nytimes.com/2024/04/22/world/middleeast/unrwa-israel-hamas-report.html

 **Ukraine War Helped Push World Military Spending to 35-Year High, Study Says**\